Jamie Lenman: Muscle Memory (2013–2016)

-Devolver and Shuffle (2017–present)
+Devolver and Shuffle (2017–2021)

 On 11 January 2017 Kerrang! magazine announced that Lenman would be releasing a new single, titled "Mississippi".
 In a number of following interviews, Lenman revealed that he had been working for some time with his close personal friend, music producer Paul Frazer Space on new material.
 On 18 January 2017, "Mississippi" premiered on the BBC Radio 1 Rock Show, with Daniel P Carter making it his record of the week, before being made available to stream and purchase the following day, through Lenman's own record label, Mad Note.
 On 1 February 2017, Lenman's UK tour in support of his new material was announced for April and May 2017.

-Speaking on releasing a second album, Lenman stated that he is constantly working with Space, and that "we’re just going to release these tracks as they become available", although did follow this comment up by saying he is "still quite wedded to the concept of 10–12 tracks as a piece of work".
+Speaking on releasing a second album, Lenman stated that he is constantly working with Space, and that "we're just going to release these tracks as they become available", although did follow this comment up by saying he is "still quite wedded to the concept of 10–12 tracks as a piece of work".

 On 27 October 2017, Lenman released his second solo record Devolver through Big Scary Monsters, preceded by the release of single "Hell In A Fast Car", which premiered on 30 July 2017.
 On 11 November 2018, Lenman headlined his own 'Lenmania' festival, accompanied by acts including Employed To Serve, Palm Reader and Hannah Lou Clark.

-On 8 June 2018, Lenman put out a double-a side single, featuring the tracks "Long Gone" and "Irrelevant", with Justine Jones of Employed to Serve featuring on the former and Arcane Roots’ Andrew Groves on the latter.
+On 8 June 2018, Lenman put out a double-a side single, featuring the tracks "Long Gone" and "Irrelevant", with Justine Jones of Employed to Serve featuring on the former and Arcane Roots' Andrew Groves on the latter.

 On 15 September 2018, Lenman opened for Biffy Clyro in Dublin and the following day in Belfast on 16 September, as well as supporting Marmozets on 19 October in London.